Sermons

 7 June 2019

 A few years ago I was thinking to myself that maybe it’s time I thought about having a will prepared.
-For a long time I kept hearing that it’s never too early to start thinking of things like wills and powers of attorney.
-But I thought to myself I might try and do it on… Read more
+For a long time I kept hearing that it’s never… Read more

 Year C Ascension – Our Jerusalem